alexhaydock/alexhaydock.github.io/_pages/about.md

 ---
 Hi, I’m Alex.
 I currently work as a Security, Orchestration, Automation & Response (SOAR) engineer.

-Previously I provided (via this site) consulting services for security, data protection and privacy-enhancing technologies.
+Previously I provided (via this site) consulting services for security, data protection and privacy-enhancing tech.
 I'm not currently looking for new clients at the moment.

 These days, I spend most of my day working with [Splunk](https://www.splunk.com/), [Ansible](https://www.ansible.com/), and a whole lot of containerisation / virtualisation technologies to make security monitoring a reality.